-- (7) Amateur contestants shall have a minimum of 5 recorded amateur bouts prior to being permitted to compete as a professional contestant.
-The commissioner or a person designated by the department may waive this requirement or request verification of a contestant's participation in any bout. - (7) A bout in which more than 2 contestants participate is prohibited. - (8) Bouts shall take place in a cage meeting the requirements of s.
-SPS 192.70 or ring meeting the requirements of s.
-SPS 192.71. - (9) Improper use of or tampering with equipment by a contestant or contestant's second is prohibited.
+- (7) A bout in which more than 2 contestants participate is prohibited. - (8) Bouts shall take place in a cage meeting the requirements under s.
+SPS 192.69 or ring meeting the requirements under s.
+SPS 192.70. - (9) Improper use of or tampering with equipment by a contestant or contestant's second is prohibited.
 Any violation of this subdivision may result in a point reduction or disqualification of the contestant.